sblythe/Degen_2026_Code_Supplement/README.md

 Instructions on how to reproduce the modeling-related results presented in the main text and Modeling Supplement are included in this document.

-Please contact degeneleanor@gmail.com or shelby.blythe@northwestern.edu with any questions or comments.
+Please contact degeneleanor@gmail.com or shelby.blythe@gmail.com with any questions or comments.

 # Set up
 MATLAB R2022a was used in the writing and running of all scripts.
 All scripts can be run after the installation of MATLAB.
 No auxiliary MATLAB toolboxes are required.